How are lung carcinoid tumors diagnosed?

 The transducer can be pointed in different directions to look at lymph nodes and other structures in the mediastinum (the area between the lungs).
 A hollow needle can be passed through the bronchoscope to get biopsy samples of enlarged lymph nodes or other abnormal areas.
 The samples are then sent to a lab to be looked at under a microscope.

 Doctors can often use a hollow needle to get a small sample from a suspicious area (mass).
-An advantage of needle biopsies is that they don’t require a surgical incision, but in some cases they might not provide enough of a sample to make a diagnosis.
+An advantage of needle biopsies is that they don’t require a surgical incision, but in some cases they might not get enough of a sample to make a diagnosis.
 There are two types of needle biopsies, based on the type of needle used:

 - In a fine needle aspiration (FNA) biopsy, the doctor uses a syringe with a very thin, hollow needle (thinner than the ones used for blood tests) to withdraw (aspirate) cells and small fragments of tissue.